Philippines at the Asian Para Games

 The Philippines has competed at every iteration of the Asian Para Games which was first held in Guangzhou, China.
 The Philippines has won a total of 65 medals in its participation in the Asian Para Games as of the 2022 edition; 20 of which are gold, 21 of which are silver, and 24 of which are bronze.
 The Philippines recently participated in the fourth edition of the Games in Hangzhou, China from October 22–28, 2023.

+'The 13th ASEAN Para Games concluded in Nakhon Ratchasima, Thailand, on January 26, 2026, with host nation Thailand reclaiming the overall championship for the first time since 2015.
+The Games reinforced sports as a unifying force.
+As stated during the closing, the event was proof of the “strong bond and solidarity amongst ASEAN member nations.
+The concept of “Create Pride Together” successfully shifted focus from pure competition to shared achievement and collective celebration of ability."